icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [phpDocumentor](https://www.phpdoc.org) — Analyzes PHP source code to generate documentation.

-- [phploc](https://github.com/sebastianbergmann/phploc) :warning: — A tool for quickly measuring the size and analyzing the structure of a PHP project.
+- [phploc](https://github.com/sebastianbergmann/phploc) — A tool for quickly measuring the size and analyzing the structure of a PHP project.

 - [PHPMD](https://phpmd.org) — Finds possible bugs in your code.